How Toxic is the Fort Bragg Mill Site?

 Fort Bragg residents packed Town Hall on Thursday evening to confront a question that has lingered for decades: How toxic is the former Georgia-Pacific mill site?
 Steffany Aguilar, a technical consultant hired by the community-led Project HERE, presented a comprehensive review of the 420-acre property’s environmental history, identifying critical “data gaps” and revealing new findings from a citizen science study on local marine life.

 While much of the site has been granted “No Further Action” status by regulators, Aguilar warned that the picture remains incomplete.
-“My main goal is ... to provide education on the site,” Aguilar told the crowd, noting that her work was funded by a technical assistance grant (TAG) from the California Department of Toxic Substances Control (DTSC) specifically to benefit the public rather than the landowner or regulators.
+“My main goal is ... to provide education on the site,” Aguilar told the crowd, noting that her work was funded by a technical assistance grant (TAG) from the California Department of Toxic Substances Control (DTSC) specifically to benefit the public rather than the landowner, city or other municipal jurisdiction.

 A century of contamination